DragonMinded/bemaniutils/README.md

 in `bemani/wsgi/` can be placed in the directory, uWSGI pointed at them and nginx set up.
 The setup for the top-level package will include all of the frontend templates, so you can set up a nginx directory to serve the static resources directly by pointing at the static directory inside your virtualenv.
+If you use "assetparse" to extract assets or "jsx" to compile static JS, you'll want to add entries in your nginx config to serve those as well.

 For example configurations, an example install script, and an example script to back up your MySQL instance, see the `examples/` directory.
 Note that several files have